colrdavidson/simple_structures/README.md

 The [Scratch Buffer](allocators/scratch.h) is baby's first allocator.
 It's all you need to get started, even if you'll outgrow it fast.

 ### Basic Sets and Maps
-What if I want to deduplicate a list of things?
+What if I want to deduplicate a list of things, with very few variations?
 Try a [Fixed HashSet](maps/fixed_set.h)

-What about a map from an id to a value?
+What about a map from a small set of ids to values?
 [Fixed HashMap](maps/fixed_map.h) Time